Summer 2021 Cities of Fairytales | Faculty-led Program

 email@example.com or (507) 457-5019

-- February 1, 2020 at 4pm: Application deadline.
+- December 1, 2020 at 4pm: Application deadline.
+Students will be interviewed by the faculty leaders prior to acceptance for the program.
 Complete applications and a $500 confirmation deposit are due to be considered for this program.
 Any application that remains incomplete will be withdrawn after this deadline.
+Applications are accepted on a rolling basis.

 - NOTE: This deadline is 90 days prior to the start of the program.
 As detailed in the Cancellation, Financial, and Conduct Policies - faculty-led document students must review & electronically sign as part of the application for this program, students and families are strongly urged to consider purchasing travel cancellation insurance.
 The Center for Global Education does not endorse any particular travel insurance coverage, but quote comparisons can be found at insuremytrip.com.
 Review closely what the cancellation insurance includes and what it does not include.
 Cancellation insurance must be purchased immediately after acceptance into the program for the insurance to be effective.